Words and photos by Aaron VanDerlip

 The bags have a simple, streamlined aesthetic to their construction that I found pleasing.
 You should consider another product if you need multiple pockets or need internal organizers as these bags had neither.
 When added together, a semi-custom, MUSA bag for the same price as a bag from the big companies is a heck of a deal.
 For basic storage needs, I think it’s one of the stronger products out there.

-Disclosure: Dumonde Tech provided review samples for this article, but offered no other form of compensation for this review.
+Disclosure: Road Runner Bags provided review samples for this article, but offered no other form of compensation in exchange for editorial coverage.